luvnft/LawGPT/README.md

 pnm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result!
-Ask the bot something and you'll see a streamed response:
+Ask the bot something and you'll see a streamed response.

 <!-- ![A streaming conversation between the user and the AI](/public/images/chat-conversation.png) -->
 <!-- TODO: add converstaion image -->